 Many people start to feel the beginning of a new normal in this phase, though individual experiences vary.
 Take some time to reflect on the details you may have forgotten and to plan ahead for your future:

-Remember you will still need to file taxes including your spouse for the year in which he or she died.
+- Plan for tax season: Remember you will still need to file taxes including for your spouse for the year in which they died.

-Think about yourself and what you will need going forward.
+- Get the support you need: Think about yourself and what you will need going forward.
 Do you need to re-evaluate a spending and savings plan or otherwise come to terms with your new financial picture?
-Ask yourself again if you need professional advisors in the coming year from a financial planner, lawyer or tax consultant.
+Ask yourself if you need professional advisors in the coming year from a financial planner, lawyer or tax consultant.

-Read more here on how to manage finances after the death of a spouse.
+Read more about how to manage finances after the death of a spouse.